emehrkay/Pypher/README.md

 Included is a very bare-bones CLI app that will allow you to test your Pypher scripts.
 After installing Pypher, you can run the script simply by calling `python tester.py`.
 Once loaded you are presented with a screen that will allow you to write Pypher code and it will generate the Cypher and bound params.
 This is a quick way to check if your Pypher is producing the desired Cypher for your project.

 ![Example tester.py usage](tester.gif)

-> The cli app needs prompt-toolkit v2 installed as a dependency which is not currently on Pypi.
-It is defined in the requirements.py so once you have Pypher installed in your virtual environment or system-wide, run `pip install -r requirements.txt` or you can manually install it yourself.